mibhumi/TaskNote/README.md

 3. Install the dependencies: `npm install`
 4. Run application on android / ios: `npm run android` / `npm run ios`

-The app should now be running on [http://localhost:3000](http://localhost:3000).

 ## API Key 🔑

 In order to use codePush, you'll need to sign up for a free API key at [https://appcenter.ms/).
 Once you have your release and production key, update your in android and ios folder respectively: